smh-my-head/hades/README.md

 Tested on Windows 10 20H2 v2 with SolidWorks 2018 SP3

-Note: If you know me or @henryefranks personally and have licenses for all of this software, drop one of us a message and we can pass on either a minimal working image (9.9GB, all credit to @henryefranks), or all the proprietary files necessary (20GB).
+Note: If you know any of the contributors personally and have licenses for all of this software, drop one of us a message and we can pass on either a minimal working image (9.9GB, all credit to @henryefranks), or all the proprietary files necessary (20GB).
 Then have a look at [docs/fast-start.md](docs/fast-start.md) to set yourself up for starting